-The main reason why a life insurance company is going to “care” if you have been diagnosed with Congenital Hypogammaglobulinemia is because it is a pre-existing medical condition that is defined by the bodies inability to produce enough gamma globulins which play a significant role in the proper functioning of one’s immune system.
+The main reason why most of the best term life insurance companies is going to “care” if you have been diagnosed with Congenital Hypogammaglobulinemia is that it is a pre-existing medical condition that is defined by the bodies inability to produce enough gamma globulins which play a significant role in the proper functioning of one’s immune system.

 Symptoms of Hypogammaglobulinemia may include:

 Serious complications may include:

 - Autoimmune disorders such as Crohn’s Disease and/or Ulcerative Colitis,

 - Internal organ damage,

 - Increase the risk of cancer,